TransitNow/flashpay-wearos/readme.md

 - Add *haptic feedback* whenever you double-tap the top button, so you know when you've successfully triggered the shortcut.
 - When there's ambient light (enough light to see), it opens Google Wallet.
 - When it's dark, it turns on the flashlight.
-  - Fun fact: Samsung does not allow users to bind the double-tap shortcut to their native flashlight app.
-Fortunately, the suggested 3rd party flashlight app is more customizable and does not have this restriction.
 - Double-tap twice to open your loyalty cards (e.g. Starbucks, Tim Hortons, etc.) via Stocard.